For the Associate in Science and Arts Degree at Muskegon Community College

 Assessing Student Academic Achievement

-Muskegon Community College is fully accredited by the Higher Learning Commission of the North Central Association of Colleges and Schools.
+Muskegon Community College is fully accredited by the Higher Learning Commission.
 Accreditation helps ensure students that they are receiving a quality education and can transfer to other colleges and universities with ease and confidence.
 MCC is committed to an essential part of the accreditation process: assessing student learning.

 A credit hour is an amount of work represented in intended learning outcomes and verified by evidence of student achievement.
 Academic credit for each course is approved and assigned by the Instructional Affairs Council and the Coordinating Council.
 This information is published in the MCC catalog, the class schedule, and the online student registration system.